bacontime/blog-mirror/art/jianpu.md

 In jianpu, by contrast,
 the shape of the symbol indicates its pitch.

-The digits 1-7 are used to indicate the notes of the scale *do re mi fa so la ti*.
+The digits 1-7 are used to indicate the notes of the scale *do re mi fa so la ti*, while 0 indicates a rest.

 For example, *Twinkle Twinkle Little Star* can be written

 <pre class="jianpu">
 | 1 1 5 5 | 6 6 5 - | 4 4 3 3 | 2 2 1 - |